 Key Takeaways

-- More than half of the best-ranking mid-sized office markets in Q4 hail from the Southern U.S., including three from Florida alone.
+- Eight of the 10 best-performing mid-sized markets in Q1 were concentrated east of the Mississippi, including four hailing from Florida alone.

 Top Scores for Each Ranking Metric Category (jump to section)